instedd/cdx/_posts/2014-01-02-query-events.md

 ---
 category: Applications
-path: '/results'
+path: '/events'
-title: 'Query Test Results'
+title: 'Query Events'
 type: 'GET'

 layout: nil
 ---

-Returns a list of Test Results
+Returns a list of Events

 # Filters

-Filter parameters allow querying a subset of the available results.
+Filter parameters allow querying a subset of the available events.

-The data retrieved will allways be sorted by the result creation date.
+The data retrieved will allways be sorted by the event creation date.

-* `start_at` - the system will return a maximum of 1000 results, to retrieve the next batch of results the `start_at` parameter must be used
+* `start_at` - the system will return a maximum of 1000 events, to retrieve the next batch of events the `start_at` parameter must be used

 `start_at=1001`

-* `since` - retrieve results reported after a specific date time.
+* `since` - retrieve events reported after a specific date time.

 `/events?since=2014-04-10T15:22:12+0000`

-* `until` - retrieve results reported before a specific date time.
+* `until` - retrieve events reported before a specific date time.
 Useful to define a time window in combination with “since”.

 `/events?until=2014-04-10T15:22:12+0000`

-* `location` - filter results by location id
+* `location` - filter events by location id

 `/events?location=1`

-* `institution` - filter results by institution id
+* `institution` - filter events by institution id

 `/events?institution=1`

-* `device` - filter results by device id
+* `device` - filter events by device id

 `/events?device=1`

-* `laboratory` - filter results by laboratory id
+* `laboratory` - filter events by laboratory id

 `/events?laboratory=1`

-* `gender` - filter results by gender
+* `gender` - filter events by gender

 `/events?gender=male`

-* `min_age` - filter results for people of age greater or equal than min_age
+* `min_age` - filter events for people of age greater or equal than min_age

 `/events?min_age=7`

-* `max_age` - filter results for people of age lower or equal than max_age
+* `max_age` - filter events for people of age lower or equal than max_age

 `/events?max_age=7`

-* `result` - filter by the results outcome.
+* `result` - filter by the events outcome.

 `/events?result=positive`

-* `assay_name` - filter results for a particular assay name
+* `assay_name` - filter events for a particular assay name

 `/events?assay_name=MTB`

-* `assay` - filter results for a particular assay ID
+* `assay` - filter events for a particular assay ID

 `/events?assay=ASSAY001`

-* `uuid` - retrieves the result with a particular UUID
+* `uuid` - retrieves the event with a particular UUID

 `/events?uuid=c4c52784-bfd5-717d-7a91-614acd972d5e`